What are the payment options?

 Online credit/debit card payments will be accepted with a transaction fee of 3.5% + $0.15.
 Stay tuned for how you can make your payment online.
 You can also mail/drop off a check to the IRC office in downtown Salt Lake.
 Please make all checks payable to the International Rescue Committee.
 Mail to PO Box 3988, Salt Lake City, UT 84110.

 When does the CSA start?

-The New Roots Farm Box CSA will run for 14 weeks from July to October 2020 with weekly deliveries of produce to your selected drop off site.
+The New Roots Farm Box CSA will run for 20 weeks from June to October 2020 with weekly deliveries of produce to your selected drop off site.
 Unsure which site you signed up for?
 Check your email!

 Where do I pick up my box?

 The drop off day is still TBD, but it will be at your workplace during the work week, before 5:00 pm.

 We follow strict organic growing practices and use no synthetic inputs on any of our farm sites.
 Because of the unique nature of the New Roots program, with over 17 primary farmers, we have chosen not to participate in the National Organic Certification Program.
 We use only organic methods and build soil fertility with cover crops and compost, control weeds with human powered tools, minimize insect damage with spun-fabric row cover, and accept a certain amount of crop loss due to pests, disease, and bad weather.